ingoweiss/manyworlds/README.md

 ### Comments

 You can add inline comments to just about anything in Manyworlds input files: Steps, scenarios and even data table lines!
 This is in contrast to the Cucumber specification which only allows comments on separate lines.
-Comments are stripped in Manyworlds output files so that they are valid Gherkin.
+Comments are stripped in Manyworlds output files so they validate as Gherkin.

 ### Using the Feature Class Directly